MicrosoftDocs/sdk-api/sdk-api-src/content/usbuser/index.md

 ## -description

-This header is used by USB driver reference.
+This header is used by buses.
 For more information, see:

 - [USB driver reference](../_buses/index.md)